 - An Interview with Marc Thiele - An interview with Dosch Design for their magazine about beyond tellerrand and running it (PDF-Version) (English and German) – Oct.
 2014

-- Das nächste kleine Ding – Article about entrepreneurship/solopreneurship in t3n no. 37 (German) – Sep.
+- Das nächste kleine Ding – Title story about entrepreneurship/solopreneurship in t3n no. 37 (German) – Sep.
 2014

 - Über den Tellerrand 2 – Vier Diskussionen podcast episode 17 (German) – Jun.
 2014